 Why Truncated Projection?

-The following are some examples of immersive environments using both fulldome and truncated projection.
-The first shows various 200 series projector placements in a fixed dome (a planetarium with an opto-mechanical projector in place).
+The following illustrates typical planetarium environments using both fulldome and truncated projection.
+The OmniFocus projection system is placed in different locations relative to the opto-mechanical projector (starball).
 The orange section of the dome represents the extent of the projected image.
 Notice that in all cases using truncated projection that the “shadow region” where there is no image on the dome is always behind the user and essentially ignored.